 candump -l vcan0

-When you capture CAN frames, one will be created with the prefix candump followed by the date it was created.
+When you record the CAN frames, a file with the prefix candump will be created followed by the date it was created.

 If you want to see the contents of the file, you can always use the command cat on Linux to see.